brickcap/openresty_examples/book.md

 And congratulations you have written you first openresty script.
 Now I don't know about you but wrapping code scripts around strings does not look pretty to me.
-Wouldn't it be nice if we could create a sperate file for lua scripts and include it in the nginx configuration files?
+Wouldn't it be nice if we could create a separate file for lua scripts and include it in the nginx configuration files?
 `content_by_lua_file` allows us to do just that.
-Let us create a seperate directory `lua`
+Let us create a separate directory `lua`

 `mkdir lua`